 The National Institutes of Health (NIH) reports that the more fiber one eats, the less risk they have for heart disease.
 This is particularly true related to soluble fiber intake.
 A diet rich in fiber also increases diversity of bacteria in the gut, contributing to a healthy immune system and the production of short chain fatty acids (SCFAs).
 These fatty acids have been found to regulate blood pressure, metabolism, and appetite, and help maintain an overall healthy gut.

-Those who eat hit their fiber quota tend to eat about 10 percent fewer calories naturally, researchers have discovered.
-This may be because they feel more satisfied with less food since what they are eating is bulked up with filling fiber or it could be due to the fact that high-fiber foods (like vegetables, legumes and fruit) tend to be fairly low in calories as is.
+Those who hit their fiber quota tend to eat about 10% fewer calories naturally, researchers have discovered.
+This may be because they feel more satisfied with less food since what they are eating is bulked up with filling fiber.
+Or it could be because high-fiber foods (like vegetables, legumes and fruit) tend to be fairly low in calories.

 How to Get Your Daily Dose of Fiber

-If you are concerned about your fiber consumption, try tracking your diet using a food journal for a week (the United States Department of Agriculture (USDA) FoodData Central nutrition database can help with any food or drink you consume that doesn’t have a nutrition facts panel) and note your average daily fiber intake.
-If you fall below the 25 to 28 grams per day, here are a few tips to simply and comfortably step things up:
+If you are concerned about your fiber consumption, try tracking your diet using a food journal for a week and note your average daily fiber intake.
+(The United States Department of Agriculture (USDA) FoodData Central nutrition database can help with any food or drink you consume that doesn’t have a nutrition facts panel).
+If you fall below the 25 to 38 grams per day, here are a few tips to simply and comfortably step things up:

-- Since going from 0 to 30 in a day is a recipe for bloating, an upset stomach or a laxative effect, increase your daily intake by 5 grams of fiber each week (so go from 10 grams to 15 grams per day in week one, then 20 grams in week two after tracking).
+- Since going from 0 to 30 grams of fiber in a day is a recipe for bloating, stomach upset or loose stools, increase your daily intake by 5 grams of fiber each week.
+(For example, go from 10 grams to 15 grams per day in Week 1, then 20 grams in Week 2 after tracking).
 Do this until you reach your goal level.

 - Try to include 5 to 10 grams of fiber per meal and snack to spread out your fiber consumption throughout the day.

-- Drink plenty of water to help to prevent digestive challenges or nausea.
+- Drink plenty of water to help prevent digestive challenges or nausea.

 10 High-Fiber Foods to Add to Your Shopping List